coherent-research/dcs-documentation/DCSUserGuide.md

 | 3   | R201  | 1              | 10              | 0      | 5%              | 20%             |
 | 4   | R2201 | 1              | 10              | 0      | 5%              | 20%             |

-An example to compare the average daily consumption for the week for a series of register with the daily average for 4 weeks 24 weeks ago with various threholds.
+An example to compare the average daily consumption for the week for a series of register with the daily average for 4 weeks 24 weeks ago with various thresholds.
 In these cases only certain days of the week and time ranges are of interest.

 |     | A     | B              | C               | D      | E          | F           | G               | H               | I                                                        |
 | --- | ----- | -------------- | --------------- | ------ | ---------- | ----------- | --------------- | --------------- | -------------------------------------------------------- |